 Analysis / Bias

 The current prime minister and leader of the Social Democrats is Mette Frederiksen.
-They are considered Center-Left, as they are left on economics, whereas skeptical of globalization, neoliberalism, and immigration.
+They are considered Center-Left, as they are left on economics, whereas they are skeptical of globalization, neoliberalism, and immigration.

 In review, B.T often covers crime stories with sensational headlines such as “29-year-old teacher admits having sex with two students” and Celebrity gossip with extensive use of images.
-B.T also publishes political articles with emotionally loaded language such as “Mette F.’s proposal is ‘totally unrealistic’”, which is critical of the current government.
-Further, they also publish equally critical articles about populist, right-wing Danish People’s Party (DPP) leader Kristian Thulesen Dahl, such as this: “Kristian Thulesen Dahl loses credibility.”
-On the issues they frequently publish anti-immigration articles such as this: “Immigrant inbreeding costs millions”
+B.T also publishes political articles with emotionally loaded language, such as “Mette F.’s proposal is ‘totally unrealistic,’” which is critical of the current government.
+Further, they publish equally critical articles about populist, right-wing Danish People’s Party (DPP) leader Kristian Thulesen Dahl, such as this: “Kristian Thulesen Dahl loses credibility.”
+On the issues, they frequently publish anti-immigration articles such as this: “Immigrant inbreeding costs millions.”

-When it comes to sourcing, B.T. often hyperlinks to local sources such as tuttomercatoweb, videnskab.dk, jv.dk, as well as the Danish News Agency Ritzau, AFP, and the Sequoyah County Times.
-When covering world news pertaining to the USA, they cover the Trump administration with a critical tone such as in this article “Trump breaks the law during a live broadcast” and this: The Supreme Court approves Trump’s contentious asylum restrictions.
+Regarding sourcing, B.T. often hyperlinks to local sources such as tuttomercatoweb, videnskab.dk, jv.dk, and the Danish News Agency Ritzau, AFP, and the Sequoyah County Times.
+When covering world news about the USA, they cover the former Trump administration with a critical tone, such as in this article “Trump breaks the law during a live broadcast” and this: The Supreme Court approves Trump’s contentious asylum restrictions.
 In general, B.T. publishes sensationalized stories with the occasional use of poor sources and a right-leaning editorial bias.

 Failed Fact Checks

 - None in the Last 5 years